ElisabettaCostantino/ElisabettaCostantino.github.io/ambiente1_elaboratore58.md

 ### Interactive Performance for Physical Media, Computer Vision, and Live Electronics

 This work is an interpretation of **Elaboratore58** by the artist **Gianmaria Potenza**.
 The project is designed to be applied to the artist's entire body of work, in both performative and installative contexts, building a compositional path based on the internal grammar of the artwork itself.
+* **Special Mention:** Awarded a Special Mention in the 'Musicare l’arte di Gianmaria Potenza' competition*.

 ####   Artistic Vision and Execution Modes
 <p align="center">